noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/initializers.md

 ## Annotate with `#[aztec(private)]` and `#[aztec(initializer)]`

-Define your initiaizer like so:
+Define your initializer like so:

 ```rust
 #[aztec(private)]